 Keep a water bottle with you as you travel around.
-In Japan it’s true that you very rarely far from a vending machine, we’ve even found them at the top of a mountain while hiking, never the less good hydration requires regularly sipping and it’s best to keep a bottle with you.
+In Japan it’s true that you are very rarely far from a vending machine, we’ve even found them at the top of a mountain while hiking, never the less good hydration requires regular sipping and it’s best to keep a bottle with you.
 We find the stainless steel vacuum bottles ideal, they’re light, keep drinks hot or cold for hours and don’t leak or get condensation on the outside so everything else in your bag stays dry.

-In the heat it’s very easy to become dehydrated and experience heat related symptoms especially if you aren’t used to the humidity, it does sap your energy.
+In the heat, it’s very easy to become dehydrated and experience heat-related symptoms especially if you aren’t used to the humidity, it does sap your energy.
 The cool liquids will help you feel better in the heat too.

 2. Daily Sunscreen